dpvtank/Balzac/marketing-book.md

 ## Are You Getting All You Can For Your Business?

-The world of sals & marketing is more messy and crowded than ever before.
+The world of sales & marketing is more messy and crowded than ever before.
 There are new tools, publications, platforms, gimmicks, and formats coming out everyday, and it’s hard to figure out what works and what doesn’t.
 There are many marketing experts that are all re-selling and